-- 3.1 Safeguarding and promoting the welfare of children means: - (a) Protecting children from maltreatment - (b) Preventing impairment of children's mental and physical health or development - (c) Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - (d) Taking action to enable all children to have the best outcomes - 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children from suffering, or being likely to suffer, harm or significant harm. - 3.3 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
+3.1 Safeguarding and promoting the welfare of children means:

+- (a) Protecting children from maltreatment - (b) Preventing impairment of children's mental and physical health or development - (c) Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - (d) Taking action to enable all children to have the best outcomes - 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children from suffering, or being likely to suffer, harm or significant harm. - 3.3 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
 Appendix 1 explains the different types of abuse. - 3.4 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Appendix 1 defines neglect in more detail. - 3.5 Sexting (also known as youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams. - 3.6 Children include everyone under the age of 18.

-- 3.7 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: - (a) The local authority (LA) - (b) A clinical commissioning group for an area within the LA - (c) The chief officer of police for a police area in the LA area
+Appendix 1 defines neglect in more detail. - 3.5 Sharing of nudes and semi-nudes (also known as sexting or youth-produced sexual imagery) is where children share nude or semi-nude images, videos or live streams. - 3.6 Children include everyone under the age of 18. - 3.7 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
+They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: - (a) The local authority (LA) - (b) A clinical commissioning group for an area within the LA - (c) The chief officer of police for a police area in the LA area - 3.8 Designated Safeguarding Lead (DSL) this term is referred to throughout the policy and refers to either the Senior or Deputy DSL.

-4. Equality statement
+4. Equality Statement

-- 4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing concerns.
+4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing concerns.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - (a) Have special educational needs (SEN) or disabilities (see section 10) - (b) Are young carers - (c) May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - (d) Have English as an additional language - (e) Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - (f) Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - (g) Are asylum seekers - (h) Are at risk due to either their own or a family member's mental health needs - (i) Are looked after or previously looked after (see section 15)
+We ensure that all children have the same protection, regardless of any barriers they may face.

+- 4.2 We give special consideration to children who: - (a) Have special educational needs (SEN) or disabilities (see section 10) - (b) Are young carers - (c) May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - (d) Have English as an additional language - (e) Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - (f) Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - (g) Are asylum seekers - (h) Are at risk due to either their own or a family member's mental health needs - (i) Are looked after or previously looked after (see section 15) - (j) Are missing from education - (k) Whose parent/carers has expressed an intention to remove them from school to be home educated